jhwhenry/cpd/CPD_Upgrade_485_to_511_Stage.md

 [Resync of lineage metadata](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=administering-resync-lineage-metadata)

+**3.Apply the workaround for addressing the issue: Lineage Tab page is keep on spinning**

+Refer to the detailed steps updated by Sanjit 2/17/2025 in the ticket TS018466973.

 ### 4.2 Changing Db2 configuration settings
 1.Run the following command to edit the Db2uCluster custom resource: